octaviospain/pocket-migration-to-omnivore/README.md

 Options:
   --unread_untagged    Don't archive articles without tags, even if marked as archived in Pocket --help, -h           Show help message

+Note: The script automatically checks if URLs are still alive and skips dead links.
 ```

 ### Examples